Icinga/icinga-vagrant/README.md

 The `concat::setup` class has also been removed.

-Prior to concat version 2.0.0, if you set the `warn` parameter to a string value of 'true', 'false', 'yes', 'no', 'on', or 'off', the module translated the string to the corresponding boolean value.
+Prior to concat version 2.0.0, if you set the `warn` parameter to a string value of `true`, `false`, 'yes', 'no', 'on', or 'off', the module translated the string to the corresponding boolean value.
 In concat version 2.0.0 and newer, the `warn_header` parameter treats those values the same as other strings and uses them as the content of your header message.
-To avoid that, pass the 'true' and 'false' values as booleans instead of strings.
+To avoid that, pass the `true` and `false` values as booleans instead of strings.

-##Limitations
+## Limitations

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix), and no issues have been identified.

-##Development
+## Development

-Puppet Labs modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 We can't access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)

-###Contributors
+### Contributors

 Richard Pijnenburg ([@Richardp82](http://twitter.com/richardp82))